Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

                                knowledge_base_columns=["column_1", "column_2"])
 ```

+## Generate a basic test set
 We are ready to generate the test set.
 We can start with a small test set of 10 questions and answers for each question type.
+To make the question generation more accurate, you can also provide a description of your assistant.
+This will help the generator to generate questions that are more relevant to your assistant's task.

 ```python
 # Generate a testset with 10 questions & answers for each question types (this will take a while)